 This step consists of the following:

-The ICG will post the final proposal on its public web site.

-The ICG will transmit the final proposal to the ICANN Board.
+The ICG will post the final proposal on its public web site and transmit it to the ICANN Board.

-The ICANN Board will meet to consider the final proposal within 14 days of receiving the report

-The ICANN Board will send the final proposal to NTIA without making any changes within 14 days of receiving the proposal from the ICG.
+As the ICANN Board has confirmed to the ICG, the Board will send the final proposal to NTIA without making any changes within 14 days of receiving the proposal from the ICG and will make public any of its accompanying communications to NTIA at that time.

-The ICANN Board will send an accompanying letter to NTIA which will either endorse the report, or it will express concerns that will already have been shared with the ICG through the various opportunities for public comment and dialogue.
-The accompanying letter will be posted publicly.
+If the ICANN Board has an issue with the proposal, the ICG understands that the ICANN Board will have already shared that with the ICG in a timely manner to avoid any last-minute contention, through the available opportunities of dialogue and public comment.